laceyaguigam/taskmaster-pro/README.md

 ## Purpose

 Tasks are an apart of every day life, people use organizers daily to help them track of everything that is to be done on each specific day.
-Taskinator is a web application that allows a user to create a To Do list on the web and keep track of what tasks still need to be done and which taks have been completed.
+Taskmaster Pro is a web application that allows a user to create a To Do list on the web and keep track of what tasks still need to be done and which taks have been completed.

 ## Installation